Centrality: Percolation centrality

-A slew of centrality measures exist to determine the ‘importance’ of a single node in a complex network.
-However, these measures quantify the importance of a node in purely topological terms, and the value of the node does not depend on the ‘state’ of the node in any way.
+A slew of centrality measures exist to determine the 'importance' of a single node in a complex network.
+However, these measures quantify the importance of a node in purely topological terms, and the value of the node does not depend on the 'state' of the node in any way.
 It remains constant regardless of network dynamics.
 This is true even for the weighted betweenness measures.
-However, a node may very well be centrally located in terms of betweenness centrality or another centrality measure, but may not be ‘centrally’ located in the context of a network in which there is percolation.
-Percolation of a ‘contagion’ occurs in complex networks in a number of scenarios.
+However, a node may very well be centrally located in terms of betweenness centrality or another centrality measure, but may not be 'centrally' located in the context of a network in which there is percolation.
+Percolation of a 'contagion' occurs in complex networks in a number of scenarios.
 For example, viral or bacterial infection can spread over social networks of people, known as contact networks.
 The spread of disease can also be considered at a higher level of abstraction, by contemplating a network of towns or population centres, connected by road, rail or air links.
 Computer viruses can spread over computer networks.
 Rumours or news about business offers and deals can also spread via social networks of people.
-In all of these scenarios, a ‘contagion’ spreads over the links of a complex network, altering the ‘states’ of the nodes as it spreads, either recoverably or otherwise.
-For example, in an epidemiological scenario, individuals go from ‘susceptible’ to ‘infected’ state as the infection spreads.
+In all of these scenarios, a 'contagion' spreads over the links of a complex network, altering the 'states' of the nodes as it spreads, either recoverable or otherwise.
+For example, in an epidemiological scenario, individuals go from 'susceptible' to 'infected' state as the infection spreads.
 The states the individual nodes can take in the above examples could be binary (such as received/not received a piece of news), discrete (susceptible/infected/recovered), or even continuous (such as the proportion of infected people in a town), as the contagion spreads.
 The common feature in all these scenarios is that the spread of contagion results in the change of node states in networks.
 Percolation centrality (PC) was proposed with this in mind, which specifically measures the importance of nodes in terms of aiding the percolation through the network.
 This measure was proposed by Piraveenan et al.

-Percolation centrality is defined for a given node, at a given time, as the proportion of ‘percolated paths’ that go through that node.
-A ‘percolated path’ is a shortest path between a pair of nodes, where the source node is percolated (e.g., infected).
+Percolation centrality is defined for a given node, at a given time, as the proportion of 'percolated paths' that go through that node.
+A 'percolated path' is a shortest path between a pair of nodes, where the source node is percolated (e.g., infected).
 The target node can be percolated or non-percolated, or in a partially percolated state.